 It’s all sun, sand and sea here, so prepare to make the most of it!
 For those who love the ocean, Byron Bay is a world-renowned paradise of surf and swim spots.
 The Pass is renowned for its consistent waves, making it a favourite among surfers of all skill levels.
 If you’re new to surfing or just prefer gentler waves, Wategos Beach is a sheltered hotspot where you can enjoy a more relaxed swim and the perfect place for a laidback picnic.
-Main Beach, located right in the heart of Byron Bay, is ideal for a fun day out with its gentle surf, ideal for families and beginners.
+Main Beach, situated right in the heart of Byron Bay, is ideal for a fun day out, with its gentle surf that's perfect for families and beginners.

 Another must-do hike is the Lighthouse Walk, which provides a glimpse into the area's rich history and a chance to immerse yourself in the stunning coastal scenery – be sure to keep your eyes peeled for turtles, dolphins and humpback whales along the way.
 Head deep inland to explore Wollumbin-Mount Warning National Park, part of the World Heritage-listed Gondwana Rainforests of Australia.